brumartinelli/brumartinelli/README.md

 Hey!
 Welcome to my profile

 # ABOUT ME
-I'm currently completing a Bachelor's degree in Software Engineering.
-As a self-taught professional, I have worked in various fields, which has made me a flexible professional with a broader perspective on problem-solving.
+* I'm currently completing a Bachelor's degree in Software Engineering;
+* As a autodidact, i worked in various fields, it has made me a flexible professional with a broader prospect on resolving problems;
-* Creativity is my standout quality.
+* Creativity is my differential quality;
-* English level A2
+* English level A2.

 # CONTACTS